bmanders716/bmanders716.github.io/cookbook.md

 Bread-and-Cheese Pudding.

-_Ingredients_--6†oz. of dried and powdered bread.
+_Ingredients_--6‡Ø∫. of dried and powdered bread.
-               Ω†lb. of grated cheese.
+               Ì†¨b. of grated cheese.
-               Ω pint of milk.
+               Ì†∞int of milk.
                1 egg, well beaten.
                Pepper and salt.
                A little cayenne.